bbbjames/bbbjames/README.md

 [![Header](https://raw.githubusercontent.com/bbbjames/init-bobJames/main/bobJames-SeoHeader.png "Header")](https://www.orebix.com/linktree)
-### Hello 👋
+### Hi 👋 I'm Bob

-⚡ My name is Bob James and I'm an 🎯 SEO performance developer and 🚀 technical specialist.
+I'm a 🎯 technical SEO 🚀 and all round generalist.
 I'm from the United Kingdom 🌏 and currently working on the Creators and Wizards show and personal branding. 👨

 You can find me on [![Twitter][1.2]][1] [![LinkedIn][2.2]][2]